syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 *[CRD]: Custom Resource Definition
 *[CRDs]: Custom Resource Definitions

-Compound Promises are Promises that, in its dependencies, contain other Promises.
+Compound Promises are Promises that, in its Dependencies, contain other Promises.
 That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.

 **In this tutorial, you will**